lowlighter/metrics/.github/ISSUE_TEMPLATE/bug_report.md

     - To request help, please use discussions instead of issues

   For workflows errors:
-    - Retry at least once to confirm that error is reproductible
+    - Retry at least once to confirm that error is reproducible
     - Paste an excerpt of workflow job step and/or error logs

   For web instance errors: